Harvest Moon (album): Covers

 American folk duo Shovels & Rope recorded "Unknown Legend" with Shakey Graves in 2015.

 Los Angeles indie rock band Lord Huron recorded a cover of "Harvest Moon" in 2018 for a Spotify Singles session.

 Jazz guitarist Bill Frisell recorded a version of "One of These Days" on his 1997 album Nashville.

-Tunde Adebimpe, the lead singer of TV on The Radio, performs an acapella version of Unknown Legend in the Jonathan Demme film Rachel Getting Married.
+Tunde Adebimpe, the lead singer of TV on The Radio, performs an a cappella version of Unknown Legend in the Jonathan Demme film Rachel Getting Married.